-Friday, September 2nd: we hope for similar discussion of the second element in our mandate: (a) what is involved (in the light of ARCIC-I and of our Churches' responses as they develop) in the mutual recognition/reconciliation of ministries and Churches; (b) how the Commission can approach the study of obstacles to recognition (as called for by the Common Declaration).
+Friday September 2nd we hope for similar discussion of the second element in our mandate: (a) what is involved (in the light of ARCIC-I and of our Churches' responses as they develop) in the mutual recognition/reconciliation of ministries and Churches; (b) how the Commission could in due course approach the study of obstacles to recognition (as called for by the Common Declaration).
 This day's work will likewise commence with short papers from two members.
 The experience of our preliminary meeting shows that the ecclesiological questions are likely to recur in this discussion also.
-For this reason we do not at this stage envisage explicit presentation of the material involved in the third element of our mandate ("to recommend practical steps..."); related questions should arise naturally as discussions proceed.
+For this reason we do not at this stage envisage explicit presentation of the material involved in the thirt element of our mandate ("to recommend practical steps..."); related questions should arise naturally as discussions proceed.

-Saturday, September 3rd.
-At this stage it will probably be useful to break up into smaller groups to review discussions so far and to make more precise proposals for the Commission's future work and its methods of working.
-Then, and on the remaining days, the Commission can agree on precise plans, determine its priorities more sharply, and make all the necessary arrangements for papers and other work necessary in preparation for the topic(s) settled on for the Commission's second meeting.
+Saterday September 3rd.
+At this stage it will probably be useful to break up into smaller groups to review discussions so far and to make more precise proposals for the Commission's future work and its method of working.
+Then, and on the remaining days, the Commission can agree on precise plans, determine its priorities more sharply, and make all the necessary arrangements for papers and other work necessary in preparation for the topic(s) settled on for the commission's second meeting.

 It should be added that a free half-day will be built into the programme and an expedition arranged to enable members to see something of Venice.
-(Indeed, if any members desire to stay on for a day or two at the Casa Cardinal Piazza, this can probably be arranged; but, should you desire to do so, please inform Mgr.
-Stewart as soon as possible so that this can be arranged.)
+(Indeed, if any members desire to stay on for a day or two at the Casa Card.Piazza this can probably be arranged; but, should you desire to do so, please inform me as soon as possible so that this can be fixed up.)

-The Co-Secretaries have scrutinized the bibliography of ARCIC-I; a small number of papers prepared at an early stage in that Commission's life treat of themes relevant to our work.
+The co-secretaries have scrutinised the bibliography of ARCIC-I; a small number of papers prepared at an early stage in that Commission's life treat of themes relevant to our work.
 Copies will be available at Venice.